ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 #### Supported types of subscriptions

-With the objective of generate historical data, Cygnus is subscribed to the Context Broker.
+With the objective of generating historical data, Cygnus is subscribed to the Context Broker.
 Then, when the Context Broker receives new data and, if this data matches with the configuration of the subscription, it is sent to Cygnus (and stored in MongoDB).

 There are some examples for subscriptions in this [link](https://documenter.getpostman.com/view/513743/RWEgqe8Q?version=latest#5ae8856f-954c-4e6b-a577-e03644bebb70).